kxie28/kxie28.github.io/_sources/phantom_installation.rst.txt

 	- This is your login to my.phantom.us, not a local OS username and password.

-* Access to the Phantom RPM bundles used for offline or AWS installs are limited to paid customers and users in POV (Proof of Value) evaluation.
-Paid customers may email support@phantom.us for access to the RPM bundles and users in POV will need to request access from their Sales Person or Sales Engineer.

 * Upgrades to or from Early Access or Beta releases are not supported.

 Phantom officially supports the Phantom OVA or official supplied minimal images for the following operating systems: